-The internal walls are of solid construction and plastered on the hard.
+The internal walls are of solid construction plastered on the hard or of stud frame construction and lined with plasterboard.

 Floors including sub floors

 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.

 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.